SovereignCloudStack/docs/standards/certification/digisov-and-cert.md

 to share and distill common knowledge that help everyone to be more successful.
 SCS has thus been driving the [Open Operations](https://openoperations.org) initiative.

-Levels 2 and 3 are sometimes related to the term "technological sovereignty", indicating that the ability to control and shape the technology.
+Levels 2 and 3 are sometimes related to the term "technological sovereignty", indicating the ability to control and shape the technology.

 ## The SCS certification levels